Who Is Simone Biles?

 She went on to win gold again in the women's individual vault competition with a score of 15.966, but faltered in the individual balance beam event.
 In a rare stumble, Biles fought to maintain her balance, scoring 14.733, which earned her the bronze medal.
 Teammate Laurie Hernandez landed the silver medal, and Sanne Wevers of the Netherlands won gold.
 “The rest of the routine was still pretty good,” Biles said, according to USA Today, “so I can’t be too disappointed in myself.”

-Biles continued her Olympic run in the individual floor exercise, taking the gold in a brilliant performance, which incorporated her signature move "the Biles," a double layout with a half-twist and blind landing.
+Biles continued her Olympic run in the individual floor exercise, taking the gold in a brilliant performance, which incorporated her signature move.
 With a score of 15.966, Biles earned her fourth gold medal in Rio.
 Biles joined only three other gymnasts who have won four gold medals in a single Olympic Games — Larisa Latynina of the Soviet Union in 1956, Vera Caslavska of Czechoslovakia in 1968 and Ecaterina Szabo of Romania in 1984.
 Biles's teammate Raisman took the silver in the floor exercise and Amy Tinkler of Great Britain won bronze.

-With 19 Olympic and World Championship medals, Biles made history as the most decorated American gymnast.
+With 25 Olympic and World Championship medals, Biles has made history as the most decorated American gymnast.

 'Dancing with the Stars'